CodeYourFuture/syllabus-archive/js-core-3/main-project/level-10.md

 ## Screenshot of minimal version

-To be successful with the minimal version, you can style and lay out your application however you like.
-However, here is an example of one way you could lay out the required content.
+Note: Provided your project meets the above requirements, it can **look** however you want.

+Here is one example layout.
 ![Example Screenshot](./example-screenshots/example-level-1.png)

 [back to readme](./readme.md)